Cheer

 Below is an outline of details that each feature would entail.

-The product I will be designing will be targeted to two users, the employee who want to receive recognition, and the manager who wants to improve employee morale by giving employees recognition.
+The product I will be designing will be targeted to two users, the employee who wants to receive recognition, and the manager who wants to improve employee morale by giving employees recognition.

 Now that I have laid down the foundation for the product I want to design, I start diving into the actual visual process.